s-earnest/s-earnest.github.io/_posts/2019-05-01-Schedule-Projects.md

 ---

 > This is the schedule for the current and future data analysis projects.
-This page is contantly update based on the progress of the projects.
+This page is contantly updated on the progress of the projects.
+Projects are calculated on hours end-to-end worked for each of them.
 {: .prompt-info }